-This chapter covers only basics of Elliott Wave Theory that you need keep in your mind before going forward.
+This chapter covers only the base of Elliott Wave Theory that you need keep in your mind before going forward.
 These are just simple wave’s rules but applicable in every pattern and in every conditions.
-I am not adding any real time chart in first chapter as it may confuse you in the start and tried to explain the basics of Elliott Wave Theory with imaginary graphs and figure to make you understand easily.
+I am not adding any real time chart in first chapter as it may confuse readers in the start.
+I just tried to explain the basics of Elliott Wave Theory with imaginary graphs and figure to make you understand easily.
 Don’t try to think hard and compare these imaginary figures with real time chart but, just try to understand the concept.
 Elliott Wave Theory explained in later chapters with lots of examples on real time charts.
 So let’s start from simple end.

 - Why You Must Learn Elliott Wave Analysis from Deepak Kumar